There are two kinds of documentation in KDE.

 There are many ways to get in touch with the team:

 You can chat with the team in #kde-docs on irc.freenode.net, or learn more about IRC.

-The team discusses activities on the mailing lists kde-docbook and kde-doc-english, learn about mailing lists.
+The team discusses activities on the mailing list kde-doc-english, learn about mailing lists.

 We use the DocBook XML standardized format, which allows for ease of translation using our custom tools.
 The markup is extremely self-descriptive, and many people find it easier than HTML to learn.
 However, if you are not familiar with it, please read up about it below.
 To produce quality documentation, please have a look at these guides:

 Now you have a recent version of KDE running, you can get you first contribution committed today!
 Here are some tasks for the beginner: